AntonLueders/BDHM/README.md

 In the following, we list some assumptions and simplifications made by BDHM.
 In future studies, a more rigorous model can be implemented by eliminating items from the list.

 - Only hydrodynamic interactions on the point particle level are used.
 This means that the Oseen tensor and the Blake tensor are applied.
-In particular, the model for the hydrodynamic interactions (for instance, based on the Blake tensor) utilized in BDHM is fully taken out of the theory section of *Sedimentation of colloidal particles near a wall: Stokesian dynamics simulations, R. B. Jones, et al., Phys.
+In particular, the model for the hydrodynamic interactions (for instance, the Blake tensor) utilized in BDHM is fully taken out of the theory section of *Sedimentation of colloidal particles near a wall: Stokesian dynamics simulations, R. B. Jones, et al., Phys.
 Chem.
 Chem.
-Phys., 1999, 1, 2131-2139.* (section 2, 3 and the appendix).
+Phys., 1999, 1, 2131-2139.* (see sections 2, 3 and the appendix of the given reference).
 - The colloids and the micromagnets of the grid are modeled as point dipoles.
 - The hydrodynamic interactions resulting from the steric particle repulsions are neglected in the studies of [1].
 - When multiple walls are present (which is the case for the systems with the additional flow field), only the influence of the wall corresponding to the magnetic grid on the hydrodynamic interactions is taken into account.